 Parking

 We recommend arriving at 7:30am due to the expected crowds and road closures.
 Businesses up and down Osigian Blvd. & Margie Dr. that are closed this Saturday are graciously allowing our participants to use their parking lot.
 As long as it does not have “NO 5K PARKING” signs up or is barricaded off with cones or barrels, you’re welcome to park there.
-We just ask that you leave it cleaner than you found it so they continue to allow our participants to park there in the future. 🙂 Please follow the instructions of volunteers and Police Officers/Sheriff’s when parking.
+We just ask that you leave it cleaner than you found it so they continue to allow our participants to park there in the future.
+Please follow the instructions of volunteers, Officers, and Deputies when parking.

 Directions